Ericwynnus/Project-2/PROPOSAL.md

 ## Apr 4, 2022

 1. Collect indicator data
-1. Decide on a "non-class" model/service to use as an alternative predictor
+1. Decide on a second model/service to use as an alternative predictor
+   1. "Use one new machine learning library, machine learning model, or evaluation metric that hasn't been covered in class."
 1. Create models for 3 indicators, choosing 2 different libraries/service for training & predictions

 ## Apr 6, 2022